Social Security Numbers (SSNs) and Individual Taxpayer ID Numbers (ITINs)

 If you are a J-1 student and your J-1 visa sponsor is another organization (e.g., IIE, AMIDEAST, LASPAU) you must obtain the required documents for SSN applications from your sponsor

 J-2 Dependents with Employment Authorization Document (EAD) card

 Valid, unexpired EAD card

-Receiving Your Card
+Receiving Your Card and SSN